0Carl47/BarangayAttendanceSystem/README.md

 5. Click the **🖐️ ZKTeco R20i Fingerprint** button
 6. **Place your finger** on the sensor
 7. If recognized → you are logged in automatically
-8. If not recognized → try again or use password login
+8. If not recognized → try again

 ### Registering a New Employee/Admin
 2. Click **"Sign Up"**